The 10 Best Entry Level Marketing Jobs

-- Assisting the marketing team with their daily tasks
+- Assist the marketing team with their daily tasks

-- Monitoring social marketing metrics for performance analysis
+- Monitor social marketing metrics for performance analysis

 You’ll find a lot of marketing intern jobs on Indeed and Glassdoor.
 There are over 13K jobs available on Indeed as of now.

 The job of a marketing intern is simple and doesn’t come with a lot of challenges.
 This gives you ample time to learn and improve your skills.
-It is recommended to choose your marketing field while working as an intern and pursue it.
+It is recommended to choose your marketing field while working as an intern.

 Specialization is essential for career growth.

 This job goes with many names such as social media strategist, social media coordinator, social media associate, etc.

 Yes, it is an entry-level job in high demand.
 It is all about social media marketing.
 The common tasks and responsibilities include:

 - Develop, run, and manage social media campaigns

 - Measure performance and suggest improvements